woossi0/suite/docs/usermanual/source/install/windows/tomcat/wpsbuilder.rst

 .. _install.windows.tomcat.wpsbuilder:

-WPS Builder Install
+WPS Builder install
 ===================

+WPS Builder is a graphical application for building and executing WPS process chains.

+.. note:: The WPS Builder requires GeoServer and the GeoServer WPS extension to be installed.

-1. From :menuselection:`Start --> Apache Tomcat --> Tomcat Program Directory` navigate to the :file:`webapps` folder.
+#.
+From :menuselection:`Start --> Apache Tomcat --> Tomcat Program Directory` navigate to the :file:`webapps` folder.

-2. Copy the :file:`wpsbuilder.war` into :file:`webapps` to deploy.
+#.
+Copy the :file:`suite-docs.war` file from the Boundless WAR bundle into the :file:`webapps` directory.

-  .. note:: It will take a moment for Tomcat to notice the web application and make it available, there is no need to restart your application server.
+   .. note:: It will take a few moments for Tomcat to deploy the web application.

-3. Use your browser to open the web application at `localhost:8080/wpsbuilder <http://localhost:8080/wpsbuilder/>`__.
+#.
+Navigate to http://localhost:8080/wpsbuilder to verify that the documentation deployed successfully.

    .. figure:: /install/include/war/img/wpsbuilder.png

       WPS Builder

-   .. note:: The WPS Builder requires the GeoServer WPS Extension has been installed prior to use.
+   If you see processes listed in the left column, WPS Builder is installed correctly.